-Grazing damage is defined by the following categories for the purpose of this contest: Grazed - tree seedlings eaten or trampled, soil compacted, and bark rubbed off, and Ungrazed - no evidence of grazing damage.
+Grazing damage is defined by the following categories for the purpose of this contest: Grazed - tree seedlings eaten or trampled, soil compacted, and bark rubbed off.
+Un-grazed - no evidence of grazing damage.

 Fire may be present as a destructive agent or a management tool.
 Wildfire can be very destructive particularly in hardwood forests.
 Destruction of the litter layer on the forest floor, crown scorch or burning of the foliage, and scalds or scars on the tree trunks are all evidence of wildfire damage.
-A Prescribed fire or controlled burn is a forest management tool which can be used to manage competing vegetation, prevent fuel accumulation, and improve wildlife habitat without damaging the crop trees.
+Prescribed burn or controlled burn is a management tool which can be used to manage competing vegetation, prevent fuel accumulation, and improve wildlife habitat without damaging crop trees.

 Size distribution is classified into 4 categories for the purposes of this contest.
-In many stands of timber more than one size class is represented.
-Specific size classes are defined as follows: trees less than 1 inch in diameter - reproduction, trees from 1 to 3 inches in diameter - saplings, trees 4 to 10 inches in diameter - poles, and trees more than 10 inches - sawtimber.
+In some stands more than one size class may be represented, particularly in uneven-aged stands.
+To determine the size class of the stand, evaluate the trees that make up the overstory or main forest canopy of the plot.
+Specific size classes are defined as follows: trees less than 1 inch in diameter - seedlings; trees from 1 to 3 inches in diameter - saplings; trees 4 to 10 inches in diameter - pole timber; and trees more than 10 inches - sawtimber (each measured at DBH).

 Forest types are different from each other in species composition and management requirements.
-The following forest types, defined by the Society of American Foresters in Forest Cover Types of North America, are used in this contest:
+The following forest types, defined by the Society of American Foresters in Forest Cover Types in the United States and Canada 1980, are used in this contest: